CeliAPS/JoinerCAD/README.md

 ### Select files
 ![image](https://github.com/CeliAPS/JoinerCAD/blob/main/Resources/Images/Select_files.png)

 4. Now you can use them with JoinerCAD.
-Provided samples work only with 2.4.0 ar newer versions of JoinerCAD
+Provided samples work only with 2.4.0 or newer versions of JoinerCAD